Cope Visitor CentreCurrently Closed

 - You can hire a cab/bicycle/jumbo to get here.

 Love this?
-Explore the entire list of things to do in Vientiane before you plan your trip.
+Explore the entire list of places to visit in Vientiane before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Vientiane and book an accommodation of your choice.